Jaxay Shah appointed as QCI chairman | Education

 - India

-The commerce minister on Friday said former head of CREDAI Jaxay Shah has been appointed as the chairman of Quality Council of India (QCI) for three years.
+The commerce ministry on Friday said former head of CREDAI Jaxay Shah has been appointed as the chairman of Quality Council of India (QCI) for three years.

 He succeeded Adil Zainulbhai, who served as the chairman from 2014 to 2022.